openvinotoolkit/open_model_zoo/models/intel/text-recognition-0015/README.md

 ## Encoder model specification

-The formula-recognition-medium-scan-0001-encoder model is a ResNeXt-50 like backbone with some initialization layers for decoder
+The text-recognition-0015-encoder model is a ResNeXt-101 like backbone with convolutional encoder part of the text recognition.

 | Metric  | Value |
 | ------- | ----- |